The Ultimate Guide to Staying Safe Online in the Age of AI

 AI-Powered Phishing Emails

+AI-powered phishing attacks let attackers write convincing emails that both look and sound real.
+Grammar mistakes and odd phrasing are rare now because machines can use natural language to copy trusted brands, banks, or even your workplace.
 These emails often create a sense of urgency.
 They may ask you to reset a password, check an invoice, or confirm account details.
 Links in these emails direct you to fake sign-in pages that quickly steal your login details.

 Deepfake Impersonation And Fraud

+Artificial intelligence can recreate voices and faces with deepfake technology.
+Scammers use stolen photos and audio to make fake video calls or leave voice messages that sound real.
 They often pretend to be a friend, family member, boss, or customer service.
-You might get a call asking for urgent help, a money transfer, or personal information.
-Because deepfakes look so realistic, it’s easy to fall for them if you are not careful.
+You may receive a call requesting urgent assistance, a money transfer, or personal information.
+Because deepfakes look so realistic, it's easy to fall for them if you are not careful.

 Fake Crypto Investment Scams

 If something sounds too good to be true, it probably is.
 Always research the company or person, and avoid sending money to unverified sources.
+Learn to tell if a website is safe before entering any financial information.

 Online Romance Scams And Sextortion